-For vehicles equipped with Stow 'n Go seating, the spare tire is stowed inside a protective cover located under the center of the vehicle by means of a cable winch mechanism.
+The spare tire is stowed inside a protective cover located under the center of the vehicle by means of a cable winch mechanism.
 The "spare tire drive" nut is located on the floor, under a plastic cap at the front of the floor console.

 NOTE: The base console, if equipped, must be removed to raise and lower the spare tire.
-Refer to "Console Features" in Section 3, for the console removal procedure.
+Refer to "Console Features" in Section 3 for the console removal procedure.

-The tool pouch contains three pieces and can be assembled into a Spare Tire Hook; to remove the compact 6 spare tire/cover assembly from under the vehicle, or a Winch "T" Handle; to raise/lower the compact spare tire/cover assembly.
+The tool pouch contains three pieces and can be assembled into a spare tire hook; to remove the compact spare tire/cover assembly from under the vehicle, or a Winch "T" Handle; to raise/lower the compact spare tire/cover assembly.